-Deadliest Mass Shootings in US History Fast Facts
+Deadliest Mass Shootings in Modern US History Fast Facts

 13 killed - September 5, 1949 - In Camden, New Jersey, 28-year-old Howard Unruh, a veteran of World War II, shoots and kills 13 people as he walks down Camden's 32nd Street.
 His weapon of choice is a German-crafted Luger pistol.
 He is found insane and is committed to a state mental institution.
 He dies at the age of 88.

-12 killed - September 16, 2013 - Shots are fired inside the Washington Navy Yard killing 12.
+12 killed - September 16, 2013 - Shots are fired inside the Washington Navy Yard, killing 12.
 The shooter, identified as Aaron Alexis, 34, is also killed.

-12 killed - July 20, 2012 - Twelve people are killed and 58 are wounded in a shooting at a screening of the new Batman film.
-James E. Holmes, 24, is taken into custody outside of the movie theater.
-The gunman, dressed head-to-toe in protective tactical gear, sets off two devices of some kind before spraying the theater with bullets from an AR-15 rifle, a 12-gauge shotgun and at least one of two .40-caliber handguns police recovered at the scene.
+12 killed - July 20, 2012 - Twelve people are killed, and 58 are wounded in a shooting at a screening of the new Batman film in Aurora, Colorado.
+James E. Holmes, 24, dressed head-to-toe in protective tactical gear, sets off two devices of some kind before spraying the theater with bullets from an AR-15 rifle, a 12-gauge shotgun and at least one of two .40-caliber handguns police recovered at the scene.
+On July 16, 2015, Holmes is found guilty on all 165 counts against him, 24 first-degree murder, 140 attempted murder and one count of possession or control of an explosive or incendiary device.
+He is sentenced to life in prison without parole.

 12 killed - July 29, 1999 - In Atlanta, 44-year-old Mark Barton kills his wife and two children at his home.
 He then opens fire in two different brokerage houses killing nine people and wounding 12.
 He later kills himself.